Learn about the differences between Ritalin and Adderall and how to choose the best medication for your needs.

 • Anxiety: Changing the level of neurotransmitters in your brain can sometimes trigger anxiety or nervousness.

 The adverse effects you experience (as well as their extent) varies depending on your metabolism.
-For example, if you tend to break down drugs quickly, you might metabolize them before they even get a chance to work — in this case, you’ll need medication that can last for a long time (such as Adderall).
+For example, if you tend to break down drugs quickly, you might metabolize them before they even get a chance to work — in this case, you’ll need medication that can last for a long time like Adderall.

 Conversely, if you break down drugs too slowly, they’ll remain in your system for longer than usual (which increases the chance of experiencing side effects).
-In this situation, you’ll want a medication that acts quicker (such as Ritalin).
+In this situation, you’ll want a medication that acts quicker like Ritalin.

-Sometimes ADHD stimulant medications are given a bad rep as being street drugs, but these medications are studied extremely well and have had a long track record for safety when compared to different forms found on the street.
+Sometimes ADHD stimulant medications are given a bad reputation as being potentially dangerous street drugs.
+These medications are studied extremely well and have had a long track record for safety when compared to different forms found on the street.
 A recent 2019 meta-analysis will bring relief to parents and patients alike that there were “no deaths reported” in relationship to methylphenidate (Ritalin) when reviewing multiple studies about the maximum-dose build-up in clinical settings.
-When dosed properly these medications are safe and effective.
-This is why it is important to follow your doctor's instructions about these medications when prescribed and to have the most accurate information about yourself to help avoid any unnecessary side effects.

 Ready to finally find the right medication?